 During the pandemic I found it hard to do college work and portfolio work but I was supported by my manager and colleagues.

-Sovereign gave me a van so that I wouldn’t have to travel with a mentor which made me feel independent and safe.
+Sovereign also set me up with my own van which made me feel independent and safe.

 I can now confidently fit a bathroom myself along with other plumbing tasks, I’m two years into my four year apprenticeship and I am very happy with where I am.